Start Maximizing Your Workout

 Full body warm-ups generally involve stretching and cardio, and they get your whole body ready for anything.

-The number of reps you do in a set indicate how much muscle you put on and how much fat you burn.
+The number of reps you do in a set indicates how much muscle you put on and how much fat you burn.
 If you’re working with high weight, do fewer reps to avoid fatiguing and damaging your muscles.
 If you’re working with low weight, do significantly more reps to burn off more fat and tone your muscles more.

 The number of sets you do should be directly based on your previous experience with any given exercise.
 If you have done thousands of chin-ups over the years, doing four sets of them in a workout shouldn’t be a problem, but if you haven’t ever done a single chin-up it’s probably a better idea to ease yourself into them with resistance bands first.
 Overestimating yourself can lead to a loss of motivation, and that’s never fun.